morrisseyt/SRGenerator/README.md

 * Detects and alerts to port scanning activity on a single host
 * Detects and alerts to network scanning activity on multiple hosts
 * Generates and prints a Snort rule for each instance described above
-* Outputs a .rules file of the recommended rules for easy implementation and use with Snort
+* Outputs a .rules file of the recommended rules for easy implementation and use with Snort (see notes section for additional detail)
 * Error-checking

 # Tech

-SRG was built in Python 3 using sys, subprocess, and counter modules, as well as [PrettyTable](https://pypi.org/project/prettytable/).

-SRG reads the provided packet capture (pcap) using TShark, the command line tool for [Wireshark](https://www.wireshark.org/download.html).
+SRG was built in Python 3 using sys, subprocess, and counter modules, as well as [PrettyTable](https://pypi.org/project/prettytable/), as seen in the snortsuggeter.py.
+The script reads the provided packet capture (pcap) using TShark, the command line tool for [Wireshark](https://www.wireshark.org/download.html).

 # Installation & Usage